peted70/az-func-blender/README.md

 #### Testing

-I mostly used [Postman](https://www.postman.com/) for creating the http requests required for testing the function but any good http client will do and you can even send s test request from the Azure portal.
-I left supprt for http GET also so I could test from a browser.
+I mostly used [Postman](https://www.postman.com/) for creating the http requests required for testing the function but any good http client will do and you can even send a test request from the Azure portal.
+I left support for http GET also so I could test from a browser.

 ![Azure Portal Testing](./images/azure-portal-test-af.png)